benthejack-vuw/contilio_viewer_demo/README.md

 Redux contains all the meshData which makes it super easy to link react components with actions in the actual 3D view. speedy development this way.

+As far as style goes, I prefer function components and hooks to class-based components and make heavy use of map, reduce, filter, find etc. see csvToJsonArray in server.js as an example

 Cheers,
 Ben